Tom Swift and His Submarine Boat: Characters

-Tom Swift Intrepid inventor & mechanic.
+Tom Swift Intrepid inventor and mechanic.
 Plucky, lively, resourceful, brave and clever.
 Home-schooled at a college level by his father, Barton Swift.
 Athlete and hunter.
 Familiar with how to stalk game and firearms.
 Loves all things mechanical.
 Is a decent cook, too.

 Barton Swift Widower.
 Wealthy and conservative.
 Not flashy or pretentious.
 Inventor master machinist and holder of numerous patents.
 In this episode, described as "aged", "nervous", "distracted" and "feeble."

 Mrs. Baggert Housekeeper.
 Kindly, and "loves Tom like a son."
 Employed by the Swift family since the time Tom's mother died.
 She is short of stature and has to stand on a soap box to kiss Tom goodbye on one of his voyages.

 John Sharp Professional balloonist and trapeze artist.
 Rescued by Tom when his hot-air balloon gets a bit too hot and burns.
 Deputy Sheriff as a sideline.
 Co-designer with Tom, of the Airship, Red Cloud.
 Tall, thin and 'dark' of complexion, he seems to now have given up speaking in short, choppy sentences, as in the 1st three books.
 "In residence" with the Swift family, has become sort of hands and feet for Tom's father.

 Addison Berg Representative of Bentley & Eagert (B&E), a Philadelphia submarine builder.
 Industrial spy and all-around bad guy.
 Hires Andy Foger to cause trouble for Tom.

-Garrett Jackson Aged (65+ years old) "engineer" who is more handyman/machinist and watchman type.
+Garrett Jackson and older (65+ years old) "engineer" who is more handyman/machinist and watchman type.
 Resides on Swift estate.